Netaji Subhash Chandra Bose (Kolkata) International Airport, India

 The terminal incorporates the writings of Rabindranath Tagore of Bengal (first Nobel Prize winner for literature in Asia) into the roof decoration (inside) and also into the forecourt landscaping.

 The construction of the new terminal building began on 29 December 2008.
-Other contractors involved at this stage include: NACO, Netherlands Airport Consultants, STRATA for landscape design and Benaim as the structural engineer.
+Other contractors involved include NACO, Netherlands Airport Consultants, STRATA for landscape design and Benaim as the structural engineer.
 ADPI, in a joint venture with RMJM and other Indian based contractors, is acting as the consultant for the project.